 Foreign Currency Transactions and Translation - Cartesian Ltd. and the international operations of Cambridge Strategic Management Group, Inc. conduct business primarily denominated in their respective local currency, which is their functional currency.
 Assets and liabilities have been translated to U.S. dollars at the period-end exchange rates.
 Revenues and expenses have been translated at exchange rates which approximate the average of the rates prevailing during each period.
 Translation adjustments are reported as a separate component of accumulated other comprehensive loss in the Consolidated Statements of Stockholders' Equity.
-Accumulated other comprehensive loss resulting from foreign currency translation adjustments totaled \$3.8 million and \$4.0 million, respectively as of December 28, 2013 and December 29, 2012, and is included in Total Stockholders' Equity in the Consolidated Balance Sheets.
+Accumulated other comprehensive loss resulting from foreign currency translation adjustments totaled \$4.6 million and \$3.8 million, respectively as of January 3, 2015 and December 28, 2013, and is included in Total Stockholders' Equity in the Consolidated Balance Sheets.
 Assets and liabilities denominated in other than the functional currency of a subsidiary are re-measured at rates of exchange on the balance sheet date.
 Resulting gains and losses on foreign currency transactions are included in the Company's results of operations.
-Realized and unrealized exchange gains included in the results of operations during fiscal 2013 were \$15,000 while realized and unrealized exchange losses included in the results of operations during fiscal 2012 were \$16,000.
+Realized and unrealized exchange losses included in the results of operations during fiscal 2014 were \$349,000 while realized and unrealized exchange gains included in the results of operations during fiscal 2013 were \$15,000.

-Derivative Financial Instruments - There were no open foreign currency forward contracts as of December 28, 2013 or December 29, 2012.
+Derivative Financial Instruments - There were no open foreign currency forward contracts as of January 3, 2015 or December 28, 2013.
 The Company may use forward contracts to provide an economic hedge against fluctuations in accounts receivable denominated in currencies other than its functional currencies, but has not designated such contracts as hedges for accounting purposes.
 The Company utilizes valuation models for foreign currency forward contracts that rely exclusively on Level 2 inputs, as defined by FASB ASC 820, Fair Value Measurement and Disclosures.
 Gains and losses on foreign currency forward contracts are included in selling, general and administrative expenses in the Consolidated Statement of Operations and Comprehensive Loss.
-The change in fair value of foreign currency contracts was not material to the Company's results of operations or financial position for fiscal year 2013 or 2012.
+The change in fair value of foreign currency contracts was not material to the Company's results of operations or financial position for fiscal year 2014 or 2013.
+Fair value accounting requires bifurcation of certain embedded derivative instruments in certain debt or equity instruments, and measurement at their fair value for accounting purposes.
+A holder redemption feature embedded in the Company's note payable was evaluated and it was determined that the holder redemption feature should be bifurcated from its host instrument and accounted for as a freestanding derivative.
+See Note 2.
+Strategic Alliance and Investment by Elutions, Inc. for a discussion of this embedded derivative.

 Share-Based Compensation - The Company accounts for stock based compensation using the provisions of FASB ASC 718, "Compensation-Stock Compensation" and the SEC's Staff Accounting Bulletin No. 110 ("SAB No. 110") which require the measurement and recognition of compensation expense for all share-based payment awards based on estimated fair values.
 The Company values its stock options using the Black-Scholes model to determine fair value.
-See Note 3, Share-Based Compensation.
+See Note 4, Share-Based Compensation.